-- (1) Except as otherwise indicated by footnote, each named person has sole voting and investment power with respect to the shares indicated. - (2) Shares outstanding for this calculation include 489,617 shares which are subject to options exercisable in 60 days; 31,868 shares which are subject to issuance under the Director Retainer Stock Plan; and 170,627 shares which are subject to issuance under a Deferred Compensation Plan.
+(1) Except as otherwise indicated by footnote, each named person has sole voting and investment power with respect to the shares indicated.

+- (2) Shares outstanding for this calculation include 443,019 shares which are subject to options exercisable in 60 days; 24,337 shares which are subject to issuance under the Director Retainer Stock Plan; and 180,867 shares which are subject to issuance under a Deferred Compensation Plan. - (3) Barclays, either directly or through affiliated companies, beneficially owns this number of shares.